Peppermint Magazine Terms and Conditions

 - Are disparaging in nature or include offensive, inflammatory, bullying, insulting or inappropriate commentary or content;

-- Include profanity or are defamatory, abusive, discriminatory, racist, hateful or demeaning;
+- Include profanity or are defamatory, abusive, unlawful, discriminatory, racist, hateful or demeaning;

 - Contain threats or suggest violence or illegal behaviour;